Jugachi/multi-chat-for-streamers/README.md

 * **Two Modes:**
   * *Widget Mode:* Caps at 50 messages, hides scrollbars, transparent background (For OBS).
   * *Chat Mode:* Keeps 1000 messages in memory, enables scrolling and "new message" alerts.
+  * *Streamer Mode:* Splits the screen to show Chat and a dedicated Twitch Activity feed (Subs, Gifts, Cheers, Raids) side-by-side.
 * **Mention Highlighting:** Visually highlights messages that mention your Twitch username.
 * **Live Settings UI:** Press `T` in the browser to change themes and modes on the fly.